Blog

 Øredev 2012 - Day 1

 I am happy to once again attend Øredev in Malmö, Sweden.
-Three days with great speakers and nice friends is just what is needed in the dark, Swedish November.
+Three days with great talks and nice friends is just what is needed in the dark, Swedish November.

 iOS Bounce Animation

-I have an app with a main menu, where users can swipe horizontally through a set of icons that take the user to certain parts of the app.
-When an icon is tapped, it bounces, plays a sound and takes the user to that particular part of the app.
+I have an app where tapping various icons bounces the icon, plays a sound and takes the user to another part of the app.
 Let’s see how the bounce animation was made.

 Localization in Objective-C

-This post will show you how to localize your iOS apps, so they can be translated to several languages.
+This post shows how to localize your iOS apps in several locales.
 I’ll will describe how to translate plain text and how to create localized versions of your storyboards.

 JSON in iOS

-I’m currently creating an iOS app that will share data using JSON.
-Working with JSON is trivial in iOS 5, since there’s now a great, native JSON serializer and deserializer.
+Working with JSON is easy in iOS 5, since there’s now a great, native JSON serializer and deserializer that handles everything for you.

 Adding photos to the iPhone simulator

-I’m currently building an iOS app that will make use of the device camera.
-It works well, but since I’m also running this app on the simulator, I want to be able to select pictures from the photo library as well.
+I’m building an iOS app that makes use of the device camera.
+It works well, but since I’m also using the simulator, I want to be able to select pictures from the photo library as well.

 Tweaking NDepend CQL rules

-After learning on how to automate and schedule NDepend to run for several .NET solutions at once and starting to use NDepend more regularly, the power of CQL has grown on me.
+After learning how to automate and schedule NDepend to run for several solutions at once and starting to use NDepend more regularly, the power of CQL has grown on me.

 Slow iMac about to be fixed?

-I have been having big problems with my iMac 27″ (4GB RAM) that runs Windows 7 on a Boot Camp Partition (using VMWare Fusion).
-It is basically the same setup as I have on my MacBook Pro (which has 8GB RAM), with the minor difference that the MBP is fast as lightning and the iMac is slow as HELL!
+I have been having big problems with my iMac 27″ (4GB RAM) that runs Windows 7 on a Boot Camp Partition (using VMWare Fusion), where it writes constantly and is super slow.

-The team behind Tiny MCE has created a great file upload component called Plupload.
-It supports several runtimes – from jQuery-based uploads in HTML 4/5 to Flash, Silverlight, Gears etc.
+The team behind Tiny MCE has created a great upload component called Plupload that supports many runtimes, such as from jQuery-based HTML uploads, Flash, Silverlight, etc.

 HTML5 localstorage

-I have spent some time experimenting with the new HTML 5 localStorage feature, which is a new feature that simplifies storing data in the browser using JavaScript.
+I have spent some time experimenting with the new HTML 5 localStorage feature, which simplifies storing data in browser storage using JavaScript.

 Getting started with git and GitHub

-As some of my hobby projects are coming together, I have meant to move them from Google Code to GitHub for quite some time.
+As some of my projects are coming together, I want to move them from Google Code to GitHub.
 Tonight, I decided to give it a try and say hello to git and GitHub.

 Fonts.com web fonts

-The time has finally come to throw Arial and Verdana into the trash (Helvetica can stay for a while), as Monotype, Linotype and ITC (and others) have teamed up to develop a really cool service - web fonts!
+The time has finally come to throw Arial and Verdana into the trash (Helvetica can stay), as Monotype, Linotype & ITC have teamed up to develop a really cool service - web fonts!

 Find the shortest path in a grid in XNA

-I’m currently playing around with a board game engine in XNA, where players can play missions that take place on a tile-based board.
+I’m playing around with a board game engine in XNA, where players can play missions on a tile-based board.
 I’m now working on using the A* algorithm to find paths between tiles.

 Load all assets in a folder in XNA

-I have started looking at XNA and am currently working with assets in a small game.
-This post show how to load all assets in a folder, which is convenient for smaller games where resources isn’t as critical.
+I have started looking at XNA and working on a small game.
+This post show how to load all assets in a folder, which is convenient for small games with not that many resources.

 Using Moq with NUnit